llorracc/as.180.369/contrib/peetyeety/Research Draft/4-methodology.md

 This study evaluates whether California's Film and Television Tax Credit Program 2.0 (FY2015–16 launch) and Program 3.0 (credit allocations from July 1, 2020 onward) produced measurable employment or wage effects in the motion picture and video production industry (NAICS 512110).

-Following Thom (2018), I use a difference-in-differences (DiD) design on a state-by-quarter panel (2009–2022), comparing California against a control group of states with stable film incentive policies and similar pre-treatment industry trends.
+Following Thom (2018), I use a difference-in-differences (DiD) design on a state-by-quarter panel (2010–2025), comparing California against a control group of states with stable film incentive policies and similar pre-treatment industry trends.
 For robustness and improved counterfactual validity, I complement DiD with a Synthetic Control Method (SCM) following Rickman and Wang (2020).

 ## Data Sources

 ### Employment and Wages:

-**Source:** Bureau of Labor Statistics QCEW, quarterly data (2009–2022).
+**Source:** Bureau of Labor Statistics QCEW, quarterly data (2010–2025).

 **Industry:** Motion Picture and Video Production (NAICS 512110), consistent with Rickman & Wang's specification.

+**Variables Extracted from QCEW:**
+- `area_fips`: State FIPS code (filtered for California: 06000, New York: 36000, Georgia: 13000)
+- `agglvl_code`: Aggregation level code (filtered to 58 for state-level totals)
+- `year`: Year (2010-2025)
+- `qtr`: Quarter (1-4)
+- `month1_emplvl`, `month2_emplvl`, `month3_emplvl`: Monthly employment levels for each month in the quarter
+- `avg_wkly_wage`: Average weekly wage
+- `total_qtrly_wages`: Total quarterly wages
+- `qtrly_estabs_count`: Quarterly establishment count

+**Derived Variables:**
+- `employment`: Average quarterly employment, calculated as the mean of `month1_emplvl`, `month2_emplvl`, and `month3_emplvl`
+- `avg_weekly_wage`: Directly from `avg_wkly_wage`
+- `log_employment`: Natural logarithm of employment (used in regression models)
+- `log_wage`: Natural logarithm of average weekly wage (used in regression models)

+**Data Processing:** The analysis filters for state-level data (agglvl_code = 58) and focuses on the three primary states (California, New York, Georgia).
+Missing values in employment and wages are excluded from the analysis.

 **Alternative specification:** Robustness check using NAICS 5121 (Motion Picture and Sound Recording Industries) to capture post-production spillovers.

 ### Migration Validation Data:

-**Source:** U.S. Census Bureau American Community Survey (ACS) 1-Year Estimates (2010–2022).

-**Variables:** State-to-state migration flows by occupation (SOC 27-2012, 27-4031, 27-4032).
+**Source:** IPUMS (Integrated Public Use Microdata Series) American Community Survey (ACS) microdata, accessed through the IPUMS USA database.
+The analysis uses annual ACS microdata from 2009-2023.

+**Data Processing:** The analysis processes IPUMS ACS microdata in chunks to handle the large file size, filtering for film industry workers using NAICS industry codes.

+**Variables Extracted:**
+- `YEAR`: Survey year (2009-2023)
+- `STATEFIP`: State FIPS code (current state of residence)
+- `GQ`: Group quarters indicator (filtered to GQ = 1 for household population only)
+- `PERWT`: Person weight (survey weights for population estimates)
+- `INDNAICS`: Industry code (filtered for NAICS 512110 and codes starting with 5121 to capture Motion Picture and Video Production)
+- `MIGPLAC1`: State of residence one year prior to survey (used to identify interstate movers)
+- `MIGRATE1`: Migration status indicator

+**Data Cleaning:** The analysis applies several filters:
+- Industry filter: NAICS 512110 or codes starting with 5121
+- Excludes invalid industry codes (0, missing, or empty)
+- Excludes observations with zero or missing person weights
+- Restricts to household population (GQ = 1)

 **Purpose:** Identify whether post-2015 or post-2020 employment increases in QCEW correspond to actual inflows of film workers into California.

-**Approach:** Use 3-year moving averages and report margins of error to address ACS sampling noise.
+The analysis calculates net migration as the difference between inflows (workers moving TO California from other states) and outflows (workers moving FROM California to other states).

+**Approach:** Migration is measured using the `MIGPLAC1` variable, which indicates the state of residence one year prior to the survey.
+Interstate movers are identified as individuals where `MIGPLAC1` is a valid state code and differs from `STATEFIP`.
+All counts are weighted using `PERWT` to represent population estimates.

 ### Economic Controls:

+**GDP Growth:**
-State GDP growth, unemployment rate, and population from the Bureau of Economic Analysis (BEA).
+- **Source:** Bureau of Economic Analysis (BEA) quarterly GDP by state data
+- **Variable:** Year-over-year percentage change in quarterly GDP, calculated as `pct_change(periods=4) * 100` (comparing each quarter to the same quarter in the previous year)
+- **Usage:** Included as a control variable in both DiD and SCM models

+**Unemployment Rate:**
+- **Source:** Bureau of Labor Statistics (BLS) state unemployment data (monthly)
+- **Variable:** Quarterly average unemployment rate, calculated as the mean of three monthly unemployment rates per quarter (e.g., Q1 = average of January, February, March)
+- **Usage:** Included as a control variable in both DiD and SCM models

+**Population Growth:**
+- **Source:** Bureau of Labor Statistics (BLS) state population data
+- **Variable:** Year-over-year percentage change in quarterly population, calculated as `pct_change(periods=4) * 100`
+- **Usage:** Included as a control variable in DiD models only (not used in SCM)

 ### Control Group Selection: